fablabbcn/smartcitizen-docs/docs/guides/getting-started/third-party-sensors.md

 2. Implement this library in the firmware.
 The library needs certain functions to be valid.
 (More info soon!)

-3. If the device needs to log the data on the platform, you can email us at support@smartcitizen.me with a request for a new device blueprint.
+3. If the device needs to log the data on the platform, you can email us at [{{ extra.urls.support.name }}]({{ extra.urls.support.link }}) with a request for a new device blueprint.
 However, it is easier to simply log the data in SD-card in this case, if the online recording is not fully mandatory.

 !!! info "Contribute it back to the community"
     Make a pull request with your contribution back to the firmware so that other can use it!